ceph/ceph/doc/dev/placement-group.rst

 *replay*
   the PG is waiting for clients to replay operations after an OSD crashed

-*splitting*
-  the PG is being split into multiple PGs (not functional as of 2012-02)

 *scrubbing*
   the PG is being checked for inconsistencies